max-geller/max-geller/README.md

 My name is Max Geller, and I'm passionate about building bridges between construction and code.

-Working as an Electrical Preconstruction Manager in the construction industry, I harness the power of software development to enhance project cost estimation and the analysis of historical construction cost data.
+Working as an Electrical Preconstruction Manager in the construction industry, I harness the power of data anlytics to enhance project cost estimation and the analysis of historical construction cost data.
 GitHub is a place to showcase my passion for coding and its potential to improve the modern, data-driven construction landscape.

 #### Development Interests:
 - Developing tools to optimize construction cost estimation